 The Section is equipped with six Varian megavoltage linear accelerators (five with electron beam capability), two CT simulators, 19 treatment-planning workstations, HDR remote after-loading capability, and extensive brachytherapy expertise including Pd-103, Ir-192 (HDR & LDR), Y-90 (ibritumomab and microspheres), Sm-153, Ra-223, I-131, and Cs-131.

 Advanced image-guidance is available through use of fiducial marker visualization, cone-beam CT scanning, 6-DOF computerized couch correction, VisionRT patient monitoring, gated beam treatments, and on-board real-time fluoroscopic beams-eye-view target tracking.
-As of October 2018, we are the first and only provider in Vermont, Maine, and New Hampshire to offer the SpaceOAR® hydrogel technology for prostate cancer patients.
+Up through the end of 2018, we were the first and only provider in Vermont, Maine, and New Hampshire to offer the SpaceOAR® hydrogel technology for prostate cancer patients, and we currently maintain the largest experience with this technology in northern New England, having implanted more than 150 cases.

 Furthermore, the Section has successfully negotiated acquisition of an MRI-based linear accelerator for clinical use, one of the first dozen in the United States – Viewray’s MRIdian® linear accelerator.
+Installation was completed at the end of 2019, with clinical use treating patients beginning in January 2020.
 It is scheduled for installation in 2019.
 This new technology represents the very cutting edge of image-based radiation therapy, opening entirely new vistas of research projects and clinical applications for the years ahead.

 Innovative radiobiology applications include Velocity deformable registration and RBE formalism, HBO chambers, Cherenkov imaging of humans, EPR oximetry and dosimetry, and several animal-model technologies (e.g. a research accelerator, a Cs-137 irradiator, an advanced small animal imaging facility, and iron nano-particle therapy).